Jarvis Jones: College career

-2012 season

 On January 13, 2012, head coach Mark Richt announced that Jones would return for his senior year.
 In 12 games, Jones recorded 85 tackles (52 solo), 24.5 tackles-for-loss (best in NCAA), 14.5 sacks, one interception, seven forced fumbles and two fumbles recovered.
 He missed the games against Kentucky and Florida Atlantic, but played an integral role in wins over Missouri and Florida.
 Jones was named an AFCA First-team All-American and the Southeastern Conference Defensive Player of the Year by the Associated Press and voted The 2012 Premier Player of College Football by sports fans.
-On January 4, 2013, Jones declared for the NFL Draft.
+On January 4, 2013, Jones declared for the NFL draft.